|Copyright © Nucleus Medical Media, Inc.|

+Overuse injuries.
 American Orthopaedic Society for Sports Medicine website.
 Available at: http://www.sportsmed.org/downloads/tips/AOSSM%5FOveruse%20Injuries.pdf.
 Accessed December 17, 2014.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.